5 nights from: $1195 Single Supplement: FREE

 - Gratuities for local guides and motorcoach drivers

 - All transfers

-On your way to Olympia, enjoy a brief stop at the historic Corinth Canal, gateway to the Peloponnese.
-The Corinth Canal was originally begun by the Roman Emperor Nero as a way to link the Aegean with the Gulf of Corinth.
+On your way to Nafplion, enjoy a brief stop at the historical Corinth Canal, gateway to the Peloponnese.
+Construction on the Corinth Canal was originally initiated by the Roman Emperor Nero as a way to link the Aegean with the Gulf of Corinth.
 But the four-mile-long ribbon cut through solid rock proved too difficult and the project was quickly abandoned.
 Since digging didn't begin again until 1881, in ancient times ships were simply dragged across the isthmus along a paved road.
-At one time, the great city state of Corinth rivaled Athens in power and prestige, but its reputation for bawdy living caused St. Paul to criticize it mercilessly during his stay here in AD 52.
+At one time, the great city-state of Corinth rivaled Athens in power and prestige, but its reputation for bawdy living caused St. Paul to criticize it mercilessly during his stay here in AD 52.